American Physical Society Sites|APS|Journals|Physics Magazine

 - Meetings & Events

 - Become a Member

-The APS Office of International Affairs urges all APS units to consider the needs of our international colleagues who nearly 25% of the Society’s non-student membership and whose numbers continue to grow.
+The APS Office of International Affairs urges all APS Units to consider the needs of our international colleagues who constitute 23% of the Society’s membership and whose numbers continue to grow.
 We stand ready to assist you in pursuing your unit’s international connections and interests.
-We welcome your involvement with some of our existing programs and encourage you to share with us any initiatives that you believe would prove beneficial to the international physics community.
+We welcome your involvement with our existing programs and encourage you to share with us any initiatives you believe would prove beneficial to the international physics community.

-International Travel Grant Award ProgramThe APS International Travel Grant Award Program (ITGAP) promotes international scientific collaborations between APS members and physicists in developing countries.
-Grant recipients receive up to US$2,000 for travel and lodging expenses for international travel while visiting a collaborator for at least one month.
-One or both partners in the collaboration must be a member of at least one of the APS units that supports ITGAP.
+IRTAP promotes international scientific collaborations between physicists in developing and developed countries.
+Grant recipients receive up to US$2,000 for international travel expenses while visiting a collaborator abroad for at least one month.
+One partner in the collaboration must be a member of one of the APS units that supports IRTAP.

 APS-IUSSTF Travel Program